There are no products in your shopping cart.

 Come to a support event to meet other people who have had a cervical cancer diagnosis.

-After your radiotherapy treatment has finished, your healthcare team will ask you to come back to the hospital for check-ups.
+After your brachytherapy treatment has finished, your healthcare team will ask you to come back to the hospital for check-ups.
 This is so you continue to get the proper treatment and support.

 We know that waiting for follow-up appointments can be difficult, which is why we are here to support you.
 You may find it helpful to give us a call on 0808 802 8000 before or after treatment, or speak with our 1:1 service.